wenckerm1lder/Rgstry-roof/README.md

 Docker images of remote tools are stored in Docker Hub, [under CinCan's profile.](https://hub.docker.com/u/cincan)

-When checking versions beyond remote (Docker Hub), tool is using multiple different APIs such as GitHub's or Debian's.
+When checking versions beyond remote (Docker Hub), tool is using multiple different APIs such as GitHub's or GitLab's to acquire most recent availabe versions straight from the source.
 See more in [upstream checking.](#upstream-checker)

 ## Installation